 There’s a lot of other interesting things to consider here.
 One would be the mindset of severely intoxicated pedestrians versus drivers.
 One imagines, at least among a certain part of the intoxicated driving public, a certain behavioral adaptation (even if their performance per se cannot be modified), to avoid getting caught.
 As walking intoxicated is generally not against the law, is there greater risk-taking behavior at work?
 Certainly there are demographic factors to consider as well — it’s hard to imagine that drunk drivers and drunk walkers sync up in terms of life profile in most places in America.
 Then there’s the question of facilities — how many alcohol-impaired pedestrians were killed walking in unsafe places, places without sidewalks, etc.? (presumably stumbling through the French Quarter is safer than trying to leave a rural or exurban bar on foot, etc.).
 And I’m sure there are things I’ve left out that spring to your mind.

 In any case, if it’s a sad commentary that driving drunk would be safer than walking drunk, it’s an even sadder commentary that it’s seemingly even more dangerous to walk sober than to drive sober.

 This entry was posted on Wednesday, October 7th, 2009 at 8:31 am and is filed under Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.